AztecProtocol/aztec-packages/docs/docs/developers/tutorials/crowdfunding/donations.md

 Please ensure that the you already have [Installed the Sandbox](https://docs.aztec.network/developers/getting_started/quickstart#install-the-sandbox).

-And if using VSCode, see [here](https://docs.aztec.network/developers/contracts/main#install-noir-lsp-recommended) to install Noir LSP and select `aztec-nargo`.
+And if using VSCode, see [here](https://docs.aztec.network/developers/contracts/main#install-noir-lsp-recommended) to install Noir LSP, where you'll benefit from syntax highlighting, profiling, and more.

 ### Create an Aztec project

-Create a new Aztec contract project named "crowdfunding":
+Use `aztec-nargo` in a terminal to create a new Aztec contract project named "crowdfunding":

 ```sh
 aztec-nargo new --contract crowdfunding
 ```

 Inside the new `crowdfunding` directory you will have a base to implement the Aztec smart contract.

+Use `aztec-nargo --help` to see other commands.

 ## Private donations